dflock/duncanlock.net/content/posts/tech/how-to-set-your-compose-key-to-caps-lock-on-xfcexubuntu.rst

-:title: Setting your Compose Key to Caps Lock on XFCE/Xubuntu Linux
+:title: How to set your Compose Key to Caps Lock on XFCE/Xubuntu Linux
-:slug: setting-your-compose-key-to-caps-lock-on-xfcexubuntu
+:slug: how-to-set-your-compose-key-to-caps-lock-on-xfcexubuntu-linux
 :date: 2013-05-03 15:40:46
-:tags: linux, xfce, configuration, tutorial, xubuntu
+:tags: linux, xfce, configuration, howto, xubuntu
 :category: tech
-:summary: The compose key on Linux is *incredibly* useful, but not configured by default - and on XFCE there's currently no graphical UI to change it.
+:meta_description: The compose key on Linux is *incredibly* useful, but not configured by default - and on XFCE there's currently no graphical UI to change it.
 However, it's pretty simple to change...

 .. figure:: /static/images/compose-key-diagram.png
     :alt: Blueprint style diagram showing the compose key sequence for the Euro currency symbol.